top of page

 Here in Dublin, a good friend of mine, was the first among us being very vocal against Islam particularly the Holy Quran.

-He eventually, declared himself as an atheist but contrary to my previous response , i simply listened to his confession as respect to his journey and choices.
+He eventually, declared himself as an atheist but contrary to my previous response , I simply listened to his confession as respect to his journey and choices.

-Our best bet is with the younger generations and its happening
+Our best bet is with the younger generations and it's happening.

 In this age of enlightment and explosion of knowledge am hopeful, the sun is rising on the horizon.